 Mercy Volunteer Corps promotes social change by placing and supporting volunteers for one year of service with people who are poor and marginalized in the U.S. and South America.
 Mercy Volunteers work in education, healthcare, and social services while living together in a community and growing spiritually.

 Mercy Volunteers serve a 1 year term in one of 10 different service cities and in Guyana, South America.

-U.S. cities include Baltimore, MD; Detroit, MI; Philadelphia, PA; Sacramento, CA; San Francisco, CA; Savannah, GA; Pittsburgh, PA; New York, NY; and St. Michaels, AZ.
+U.S. cities include Baltimore, MD; Cincinnati, OH; Detroit, MI; Philadelphia, PA; Sacramento, CA; San Francisco, CA; Savannah, GA; Pittsburgh, PA; New York, NY; and St. Michaels, AZ.